-There are three types of Maca: red, yellow, and black—and each has its own individual properties.
-Yellow Maca is very common (and the most affordable, because it’s the most harvested type of Maca).
-Red Maca, the second most common, is often used to promote sexual function, and it happens to taste the sweetest.
-The rarest type, Black Maca, is quickly gaining popularity due to its many health-boosting properties, as well as the fact that it’s hardest to come by.
+There are three types of maca: red, yellow, and black—and each has its own individual properties.
+Yellow maca is very common (and the most affordable, because it’s the most harvested type of maca).
+Red maca, the second most common, is often used to promote sexual function and happens to taste the sweetest.
+The rarest type, Black maca, is now quickly gaining popularity because of its many health-boosting properties, as well as the fact that it’s hardest to come by.

 2. Sperm Count